-Turbocharged by the Corona crisis, we have switched to entirely online delivery, with three versions of our popular Unleash workshops, all with facilitated work in dyads/triads and the opportunity seriously to practise new, focused skills in case conceptualisation, target identification and session structure.
+Turbocharged by the Corona crisis, we have switched to delivering our popular Unleash workshops entirely online, all with facilitated work in dyads/triads and the opportunity seriously to practise new, focused skills in case conceptualisation, target identification and session structure.

 This page sets out our Unleash your EMDR – Release the Magic Part 2 workshop, covering EMDR with intergenerational trauma, dreams and parts.

-To remind, Unleash Part 1 (and you’ll need to have done this one to take part in either Parts 2 or 3) introduces you to the basics of advanced, attachment-informed and transpersonal EMDR, while Unleash Part 3 explores working with couples, and addictions.
+To remind, Unleash Part 1 (and you’ll need to have done this one to join us in further EMDR Focus workshops) introduces you to the basics of advanced, attachment-informed and transpersonal EMDR.

 Part 2 Course Dates